sarsamurmu/anki-offline-sync/README.md

 ### Modifying `index.js`
 Before editing the file, you have to find and note down these things
 - *Anki executable path:* You have to find where Anki is installed in your system.
-In my case, it was installed in `C:/Users/sarsa/AppData/Local/Programs/Anki/anki.exe`
+In my case, it was installed in `C:/Users/sarsa/AppData/Local/Programs/Anki/anki.exe`.
+Here's what it would be on other OS (I'm not sure but this is what I've found on the internet)
+  - Mac: `/Applications/Anki.app/Contents/MacOS/anki`
+  - Linux: `anki`
 - *Host:* You would use the IP address of your currently connected network.
-In windows 11 you can find it by - WiFi icon on taskbar > Small right arrow/chevron icon beside the WiFi > Small `i` icon on top right corner of the currently connected network > Scroll down to end then find `IPv4 address`.
+In Windows 11 you can find it by - WiFi icon on the taskbar > Small right arrow/chevron icon beside the WiFi > Small `i` icon on the top right corner of the currently connected network > Scroll down to the end then find `IPv4 address`.
 This is your host.
 - *Port:* Can be any number between 0 and 65536, but I personally prefer 27701.
 You won't need to do anything about this.
 You can change this if you're an advanced user.
-If you're going to change this then replace all 27701 with your port in next steps.
+If you're going to change this then replace all 27701 with your port in the next steps.
 - *User:* Create a username and a password that you would use for your Anki.
 It can be anything.

-Now editing the file, open `index.js` in Notepad or VS Code.
+Now edit the file, open `index.js` in Notepad or VS Code.
 Find these lines
 ```js
 const ANKI_PATH = ''